pydata/patsy/doc/overview.rst

   *"It's only a model."* -- `Patsy <https://en.wikipedia.org/wiki/Patsy_%28Monty_Python%29>`_

-:mod:`charlton` is a Python package for describing statistical models and building design matrices.
+:mod:`patsy` is a Python package for describing statistical models and building design matrices.
 It is closely inspired by the 'formula' mini-language used in `R <http://www.r-project.org/>`_ and `S
 <https://secure.wikimedia.org/wikipedia/en/wiki/S_programming_language>`_.
 The
-name is in honor of `Val Charlton
+name is in honor of `Val Patsy
 <http://www.wimbledon.arts.ac.uk/35174.htm>`_, who `built models
 <http://www.imdb.com/name/nm0153313/>`_ for Monty Python.